re-search/DocProduct/README.md

   <img src="https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/000/806/964/datas/gallery.jpg">
 </p>

 ## Quality medical information is valuable to everyone, but it's not always readily available.
-We aim to fix that with Doc Product.
+Doc Product aims to fix that.

-We wanted to explore how well state-of-the-art natural language processing models like [BERT](https://arxiv.org/abs/1810.04805) and [GPT-2](https://openai.com/blog/better-language-models/) could respond to medical questions by retrieving and conditioning on relevant medical data.
+Whether you've hit your head and are unsure if you need to see a doctor, caught a bad bug halfway up the Himalayas with no idea how to treat it, or made a pact with the ancient spaghetti gods to never accept healthcare from human doctors, *Doc Product* has you covered with up-to-date information and unique AI-generated advice to address your medical concerns.

-Whether you've stubbed your toe and are unsure if you need to see a doctor, caught a bad bug halfway up the Himalayas with no idea how to treat it, or made a pact with the ancient spaghetti gods to never accept healthcare from human doctors, *Doc Product* has you covered with up-to-date information and unique AI-generated advice to address your medical concerns.
+We wanted to explore how well state-of-the-art natural language processing models like [BERT](https://arxiv.org/abs/1810.04805) and [GPT-2](https://openai.com/blog/better-language-models/) could respond to medical questions by retrieving and conditioning on relevant medical data, and this is the result.

 ## How we built it

-As a group of friends with diverse backgrounds ranging from broke undergrads to top-tier NLP researchers, we drew inspiration for our design from various different areas of machine learning.
+As a group of friends with diverse backgrounds ranging from broke undergrads to data scientists to top-tier NLP researchers, we drew inspiration for our design from various different areas of machine learning.
 By combining the power of [attention transformer architectures](https://arxiv.org/abs/1706.03762), [latent vector search](https://github.com/facebookresearch/faiss), and [generative pre-training](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), we were able to come up with a novel solution to a difficult problem that at first seemed like a herculean task.

 <div style="text-align:center"><img src="https://i.imgur.com/wzWt039.png" /></div>